Wendiz3/wendiz3/README.md

 <h1>Hello, I'm Wendi!</h1>
-<br/>I am a geomatics professional with a keen interest in leveraging remote sensing technologies in evidence-based landscape management and green equity advocacy.
-I am also passionate about data visualization and communication using various mapping approaches targeting different audiences.
+<br/><b>I am a geomatics professional with a keen interest in leveraging remote sensing technologies in evidence-based landscape management and green equity advocacy.
+I am also passionate about data visualization and communication using various mapping approaches targeting different audiences.<b>

 <h2>🎓 Education</h2>